Diving in the Banda Islands

 To the north of Amet Village jetty is a wall that drops to 45 metres, interspersed with channels, gullies and small caverns.
 Good-sized marble rays are often found on the sandy areas here.
 There are some great tube sponges specimens, thorny turquoise vase sponges and encrusting hard corals.
 Yellow damsel fish and pale-lipped surgeonfish are easy to spot by their large numbers, and the juvenile fusiliers that congregate here attract midnight snappers, large spotted sweetlips, rainbow runners, and bluespine unicornfish.

-Pombo Boi - Often this is the first dive site that Banda Sea liveaboards departing from Ambon will visit after diving the Ambon area.
+Pombo Boi - Often this is the first site that liveaboard safaris departing from Ambon will visit after diving the Ambon area.
 It's usually the morning dive of your 2nd diving day following a 6 hour overnight steam from Ambon Bay.
-From the tender, this appears the type of dive site that scuba gear was made for - a lush tropical island with a little rocky satellite island, surrounded by flat calm water and with a vibrant colourful reef, visible through gin-clear water, from the Banda Sea's surface.
+From the tender, this appears the type of location that scuba gear was made for - a lush tropical island with a little rocky satellite islet, surrounded by flat calm water and with a vibrant colourful reef, visible through gin-clear water from the sea's surface.

 Rolling in you soon descend onto a shallow reef bursting with life.
 The predominant colours of the sponges, hard and soft coral that proliferate here are brown, orange and pink with splashes of green and blue thrown into the mix.
 Your dive guide may mention, in his briefing, that you may be able to spot many commensal shrimps and gobies, squat lobsters and clingfish, and it is this type of small creature that really makes this site special.
 Red-toothed triggerfish, longnose butterflyfish, and blue-dash fusiliers are plentiful here among many other colourful species.
 You may also run into a banded sea krait or a shark or two but "the devil is in the detail" at this Banda Sea dive site.